 If you choose to book your accommodation at one of the villages, it's probably a good idea to read about the pistes serviced by that village.

-Chamonix is regarded as an elite ski resort, especially for advanced skiers and you'll see in town the "beautiful people".
+Chamonix is regarded as an elite winter resort, especially for advanced skiers and you'll see in town the "beautiful people".

 Fortunately it's sufficiently extensive that there's more than enough options for beginners and intermediate skiers as well.
 Here's our very brief low down: